 Counseling in DSS aims to empower students to develop and use effective disability management and problem solving skills to achieve educational and vocational goals.

 Students enrolled through Learning Disabilities Support receive disability management counseling and learning strategy coaching from their LD Specialist and may receive additional counseling services from a specially-designated liaison counselor assigned from the Counseling/Matriculation Division.

 Students may use the college counseling and advising services through Counseling Center to supplement disability management counseling in DSS if they choose.
 DSS Counselors or LD Specialists may refer students, when appropriate, to other campus programs when specialized counseling and advising services are called for, such as for specific information available through Transfer Center, Career Services, etc.

 Keys to the effective use of disability management counseling.

-Counselors are available by appointment through the DSS Office and they also keep a regular schedule of Drop-In hours for short consultations.
+DSS counselors or LD Specialists are available by appointment through the DSS Office and they also keep a regular schedule of Drop-In hours for short consultations.

 Fee Waiver Program